timmyichen/f-logger/docs/git-workflow.md

 4. I make some changes
 5. `git add files-changed.js`
 6. `git commit -m "added a feature"`
 7. Repeat steps 4-6 as necessary.
-Once ready..
+Once I'm ready..
 8. `git push origin tc-new-feature`
 9. Go to the [remote repo](https://github.com/timmyichen/f-logger/pulls) and create a new pull request (if you pushed recently, it'll prompt you to use that one)
 10. Write a description describing what the PR does